 525-1 705 kHz in Region 2

-Both allocations are used for AM sound broadcasting and/or for DRM (Digital Radio Mondial).
+Both allocations are used for AM sound broadcasting and/or for DRM (Digital Radio Mondiale).

-For co-existence between WPT systems and broadcasting services, the impact to broadcasting services should be discussed in any radio environments, such as rural, residence and urban areas.
+For co-existence between WPT systems and broadcasting services, the impact to broadcasting services should be discussed in any radio environments, such as rural, residential and urban areas.

 Subsection 7.2.1 contains a study based on an analytical approach using the protection criteria of broadcasting service from ITU-R Recommendations and reports.
 It derives the maximum tolerable magnetic field from WPT at the broadcasting receiver in the LF and MF bands.
 The derived maximum tolerable magnetic field strengths are almost at same level as the environment noise level in quiet rural areas as described in Recommendation ITU-R P.372.